Table of Contents

 </Files>

-More About Web Server if no index file is present.
+Directory browsing allows users to view the contents of directories on a web server if no index file is present.
 Restricting directory browsing disables this feature to prevent unauthorized access to directory contents.

 Restricting directory browsing is important because it prevents users from accessing sensitive files or directories that may contain confidential information or vulnerabilities.
 It helps protect against information disclosure and strengthens website security.